Che (2008 film): New York City debut

 On 12 December 2008, Che was screened at New York City's sold out 1,100 person Ziegfeld Theater.
 Upon seeing the first image on the screen (a silhouette of Cuba), the crowd erupted into a raucous cry of "¡Viva, Cuba!"
-Following the film, and the standing ovation it received, Soderbergh appeared for a post program Q&A. During the sometimes contentious conversation with the audience, in which Soderbergh alternated between defensiveness and modesty, the director categorized Guevara as "a hard ass", to which one audience member yelled out, "Bullshit, he was a murderer!"
+Following the film, and the standing ovation it received, Soderbergh appeared for a post program Q&A. During the sometimes contentious conversation with the audience, in which Soderbergh alternated between defensiveness and modesty, the director categorized Guevara as "a hardass", to which one audience member yelled out, "Bullshit, he was a murderer!"
 The filmmaker settled down the crowd and explained, "It doesn't matter whether I agree with him or not—I was interested in Che as a warrior, Che as a guy who had an ideology, who picked up a gun and this was the result.
 He died the way you would have him die.
 He was executed the way you would say he executed other people".
-Soderbergh ended the 1 am Q&A session by noting that he was "agnostic" on Che's standing, but "loyal to the facts", which he insisted were all rigorously sourced.
+Soderbergh ended the 1 am Q&A session by noting that he was "agnostic" on Che's standing but "loyal to the facts", which he insisted were all rigorously sourced.